apply_filters_ref_array()

 No Hooks.

-.
-The filtered value after all hooked functions are applied to it.
+Mixed.
+The filtered value after all functions attached to the hook have processed it.

 Usage